DavidHSW/DHDynamicLineChart/README.md

 * Control line at different positions:

         [self.myLineChart refreshLineChartWithYValue:slider.value atIndex:self.index];

+        or
+        [self.myLineChart refreshLineChartWithYValues:slider.valueArray];

   The `index` indicates the order of control points.

+* If you are using slider and the its tag is consistent with the index of control points array, you can just refresh chart like this:

+       [self.myLineChart refreshLineChartForSlider:slider];

 * Update labels of x/y axises: